Jaibroo/cse15l-lab-reports/labreport2.md

 Server.start(port, new Handler());
 ```
 * The start() method of the Server class is called with the port number and a new instance of the Handler class as arguments.
 This would change when you enter a new port, the link provided such as `localhost:<port>` is based on the port number you write.
 See above code.
-* The handleRequest() method of the Handler class is called with the URI object representing the `URL` : `/add-message?s=This is the first example using strings` as an argument.
+* The handleRequest() method of the Handler class is called with the URI object representing the `new URI (/add-message?s=This is the first example using strings)` as an argument.
 This field would change as it takes in the URL string section after the localhost<port>, after that, it wouldn't change much.
 **The relevant arguments to the handleRequest() method are:**
 * website: a URI object representing the URL `/add-message?s=This is the first example using strings`.
 This changes the field value of website by allowing it to be processed through the commands in the handleRequest method body.
 * The value of the message field of the Handler class is initially an empty string.